 However, the honey badger is also a prey species, with the African leopard and African rock pythons feeding on them.

 There are three species of hog badger making up the genus Arctonyx.
-These are the Greater hog badger, Northern hog badger, and the Sumatran hog badger.
+These are the Greater hog badger, the Northern hog badger, and the Sumatran hog badger.

 All three species were initially classed as the Greater hog badger.
 This was changed in 2008, with all three becoming individual species.